Take response actions on a file

 You can only take this action if:

-- The machine you're taking the action on is running Windows 10, version 1703 or later
+- The device you're taking the action on is running Windows 10, version 1703 or later

 - The file does not belong to trusted third-party publishers or not signed by Microsoft

-- Windows Defender Antivirus must at least be running on Passive mode.
-For more information, see Windows Defender Antivirus compatibility.
+- Microsoft Defender Antivirus must at least be running on Passive mode.
+For more information, see Microsoft Defender Antivirus compatibility.

 The Stop and Quarantine File action includes stopping running processes, quarantining the files, and deleting persistent data, such as any registry keys.

-This action takes effect on machines with Windows 10, version 1703 or later, where the file was observed in the last 30 days.
+This action takes effect on devices with Windows 10, version 1703 or later, where the file was observed in the last 30 days.

 You’ll be able to restore the file from quarantine at any time.